Darukshock/Gui-Lib/README.md

 ## Features
 - Highly customizable : you can have multiple menus, each with any number of pages, and their content get generated dynamically.
+- TODO : fix Creative UI and link it here as an example
 ## How to use

 0) A basic understanding of datapacks and NBT is recommended in order to follow this guide.